szilard/teach-data-science-msc-analytics-ceu/README.md

 - "Thank you for teaching this course, it was one of the most useful and inspirational ones in our program"
 - "I'll mention this course if someone asks what's a good course like"
-- "One of the most interesting and informative courses so far"
+- "One of the most interesting and informative courses so far [in this program]"